DavesThinkTank/Pinball-Test-Unit/README.md

 ##Test 5: Switch Bounce (Double-Hit) Test

-Ball in Play:		Test #05
-Display #1:		Most recent switch hit
-Display #2:		The time between hits in milliseconds Primary Switch:		Double-click to reset all solenoids identified in step 9

 Pressing the self-test button again takes you to the switch bounce test.
 Switches on your pinball machine may develop a “bounce”, where hitting them registers two or more hits.
 If you suspect this may be happening with a switch on your machine, this test can help you to identify the issue.

 To determine whether a switch is bouncing, activate the suspected switch with a pinball.
 If it registers only once, the switch number will appear in the Player 1 display, and all other displays will be blank.
 If it registers two or more times, the time between hits will appear in the Player 2 display (measured in milliseconds).
 If a switch is bouncing, try cleaning and re-gapping that switch.
 If the problem is persistent you may need to replace the switch.

-In order to allow testing of the primary, secondary, and end switches, there are no special functions assigned to these buttons during the switch bounce test.
-The one exception to this is, double-clicking the primary switch will activate all solenoids identified in step 9 earlier.
-This allows you to easily test and work with drop target and other tricky switches, and then quickly and easily reset them.

 ##Test 6: Sound Test